jfecher/ante-website/content/docs/language.md

 # Variables

 Variables are immutable by default and can be created via `=`.
-Mutable variables are created via `= mut` and can be mutated via the assignment operator `:=`.
 Also note that ante is strongly, statically typed yet we do not need to specify the types of variables.
 This is because ante has global [type inference](#type-inference).

 ```ante